Roko's basilisk

-Roko's basilisk is a thought experiment which states that an otherwise benevolent artificial superintelligence (AI) in the future would be incentivized to create a virtual reality simulation to torture anyone who knew of its potential existence but did not directly contribute to its advancement or development.
-It originated in a 2010 post at discussion board LessWrong, a technical forum focused on analytical rational enquiry.
+Roko's basilisk is a thought experiment which states that there could be an artificial superintelligence in the future that, while otherwise benevolent, would punish anyone who knew of its potential existence but did not directly contribute to its advancement or development, in order to incentivize that advancement.
+It originated in a 2010 post at discussion board LessWrong, a rationalist community web forum.
 The thought experiment's name derives from the poster of the article (Roko) and the basilisk, a mythical creature capable of destroying enemies with its stare.

-While the theory was initially dismissed as nothing but conjecture or speculation by many LessWrong users, LessWrong co-founder Eliezer Yudkowsky reported users who described symptoms such as nightmares and mental breakdowns upon reading the theory, due to its stipulation that knowing about the theory and its basilisk made one vulnerable to the basilisk itself.
-This led to discussion of the basilisk on the site to be banned for five years.
-However, these reports were later dismissed as being exaggerations or inconsequential, and the theory itself was dismissed as nonsense, including by Yudkowsky himself.
-Even after the post's discreditation, it is still used as an example of principles such as Bayesian probability and implicit religion.
-It is also regarded as a modern version of Pascal's wager.
-In the field of artificial intelligence, Roko's basilisk has become notable as an example that raises the question of how to create an AI which is simultaneously moral and intelligent.
+LessWrong co-founder Eliezer Yudkowsky considered it a potential information hazard, and banned discussion of the basilisk on the site for five years.
+Reports of panicked users were later dismissed as being exaggerations or inconsequential, and the theory itself was dismissed as nonsense, including by Yudkowsky himself.
+It is used as an example of principles such as Bayesian probability and implicit religion.
+It is also regarded as a version of Pascal's wager.

 Background

 The LessWrong forum was created in 2009 by artificial intelligence theorist Eliezer Yudkowsky.
 Yudkowsky had popularized the concept of friendly artificial intelligence, and originated the theories of coherent extrapolated volition (CEV) and timeless decision theory (TDT) in papers published in his own Machine Intelligence Research Institute.

 The thought experiment's name references the mythical basilisk, a creature which causes death to those that look into its eyes; i.e., thinking about the AI.
 The concept of the basilisk in science fiction was also popularized by David Langford's 1988 short story "BLIT".
 It tells the story of a man named Robbo who paints a so-called "basilisk" on a wall as a terrorist act.
-In the story, and several of Langford's follow-ups to it, a basilisk is an image that has malevolent effects on the human mind, forcing it to think thoughts the human mind is incapable of thinking and instantly killing the viewer.
+In the story, and several of Langford's follow-ups to it, a basilisk is an image that has malign effects on the human mind, forcing it to think thoughts the human mind is incapable of thinking and instantly killing the viewer.